miko53/reqverify/README.md

 ## Plugins

 Currently it exists two import plugins.
 For importing docx (or docm) document or important excel (xls) one.
-See in `lib/import_plugins` folder.
+See in `lib/plugins/` folder.

 These plugin use *docx* and *roo-xls* gems.

-The base class is `ImportPlugin`.
+The base class is `Reqv::Import`.
 Each ones has a configuration part named *rules*.
 These rules are read in the project file.

 To see rules, see the function `set_rules` or each import plugins.
 Parameters given to function are directly taken from project file (`handler-rules:`)